How to Get SEO and Paid Search Working Together

 • Mitigate traffic loss on high-value keywords

 The result?
-Organic keyword volatility can cause your domain to lose position for its most valuable keywords without warning.
+Organic keyword volatility can cause a domain to lose position for its most valuable keywords without warning.
 When it happens, our SEO team quickly makes relevant changes to the impacted pages.
-Until position is restored, we often adjust the PPC budget to capture clicks on those keywords to ensure the client is well-represented on the SERP!
+But until those positions are restored, we work with our paid media team to protect clicks on “lost” keywords to ensure the client is well-represented on the SERP!

 3. Win More SERP Real Estate

-The top spot is the only place to be.
-The top organic position of the SERP receives 39.8% of all clicks; the second position gets just 18.7%.
-You can use paid search to own the top ad position for your most valuable branded and non-branded terms to occupy more space on the SERP or strategically position your brand against competitors for terms you don’t currently rank for.
+The top spot in any search engine is the only place to be.
+The top organic position of the Google SERP receives 39.8% of all clicks; the second position gets just 18.7%.
+You can use paid search (or Local Service Ads, if your business qualifies) to own the top ad position for your most valuable branded and non-branded terms to occupy more space on the SERP or strategically position your brand against competitors for terms you don’t currently rank for.

-This tactic is even more important as Google introduces more features and functionality to discourage users from clicking at all.
+This tactic is even more important as search engines introduce more features and functionality to discourage users from clicking at all.

-An important note: All the benefits and tactics listed above rely on consistent content creation and optimization, active paid search management and reliable Google Analytics 4 reporting.
+An important note: All the benefits and tactics listed above rely on consistent content creation and optimization, active paid search management, and reliable reporting.
 Those services just happen to be our bread and butter.

 Do Google Ads Improve SEO?